ARPA-SIMC/smnd/README.md

 The universal binary distribution contains various libraries in binary form from Fedora rpms, please contact the author in order to receive the corresponding source packages for GPL compliance.

+## SMND and SMND ##

+The package SMND is not related to the SMND meant as *Servizio Meteorologico Nazionale Distribuito*, because, according to our knowledge, Servizio Meteorologico Nazionale Distribuito does not exist yet.
+Please inform us when it will be created.